DaviDokuro/Space2D/README.md

 Lately, this project has become an exercize in optimization.
 Feel free to clone the repo to come up with your own sorts of optimizations.

+Because this project is so old, it was made with LWJGL 2 libraries.
+I am considering porting it to LWJGL 3, but am not currently working on that port.
+As far as I'm concerned, LWJGL 2 is doing fine for this application; The rendering itself is the least intensive part.

 ## Using
 If you want to play with this project, just clone the repo to your eclipse workspace.
 Thats pretty much most of the work done.